juanfernandes/juanfernandes-uk/src/blog/2021-year-in-review.md

 tags:
 - personal
 - year-in-review
-tweetId: ''
+tweetId: "1490380329806438402"

 ---
 Twenty Twenty One was a year of firsts for the family and I after a few years of covid.
-Including our first restaurant outing and also first UK break since before covid started.
+Including our first restaurant outing and also our first UK break since before covid started.
 Apart from that, it was an uneventful year - which is not a bad thing.
 I hope you had a great year.

 ## Personal